rweichler/cylinder/README.md

 This allows for unprecedented flexibility.
 Users do not have to depend on the developer to add new icon effects, as they can just code them in Lua with a simple text editor and copy to them to the phone.
-The existing scripts can also provide as a basis to help newbies make their own scripts if they so desire.
+The existing scripts can also serve to help newbies start making their own scripts if they so desire.

 If you want more, check out [/r/cylinder](http://reddit.com/r/cylinder)!